colinwcrowley/multiregeneration-tutorial/README.md

 imaginary parts in <img src="/tex/a91e9fd592317527078e69a240fb943b.svg?invert_in_darkmode&sanitize=true" align=middle width=49.31516864999999pt height=24.65753399999998pt/>.
 If coefficients are chosen randomly in this way, then it is a fact that anything true of a "generic hyperplane" will be true of a random hyperplane with probability one.
-For those familiar with projective geometry who would like a more rigourous definition of generic, see [@SWBook].
+For those familiar with projective geometry who would like a more rigorous definition of generic, see [@SWBook].

 The following fact is often proved with the use of more powerful